Exponential decay of measures and Tauberian theorems: Introduction

+This is the main result in \cite{Na}\,, where complex methods were used (as in the proof of Graham-Vaaler's theorem with minorant and majorant functions, see \cite{GV}).
+Unlike approach in these articles, we use methods from real analysis.

+Results of this paper can treat more general examples.
+Namely, condition that $\phi$ has a pole at $\sigma_0$ can be relaxed to a more general case of regular variation at $\sigma_0$ with a negative index or, more generally, scaling properties given in (A-3).
+Furthermore, our results treat probability measures but also more general measures, e.g. L\' evy measures.

-Throughout the paper the following conditions concerning $f\in \cm$ will be used: \begin{itemize} \item[{\bf (A-1)}] the representing measure $\nu$ of $f$ has a density with respect to the Lebesgue measure, i.e. there exists a function
+In the results presented so far it can be seen that only the exponential term dominates.
+Under additional assumptions it is possible to obtain finer asymptotical properties of the representing measure.
+First, let us introduce the following conditions for $f\in \cm$ with the abscissa of convergence $\sigma_0$: \begin{itemize} \item[{\bf (A-1)}] the representing measure $\nu$ of $f$ has a density with respect to the Lebesgue measure, i.e. there exists a function